 It’s also important to learn to agree to disagree respectfully and considerately.
 We can all get a little passionate where our kids are concerned, but keep it in check.
 If you play nicely, generally other people will, too.

 Do stay in the picture(s).

 In the grand scheme of things, this tidbit of advice might seem like small potatoes, but it’s actually—in my opinion—very important.
-You see, I held on to a few extra pounds after delivering baby No. 2.
+You see, I held on to a few extra pounds post baby No. 2.
 I didn’t shower all that often.
 I didn’t really change out of loungewear … ever.
 I was not pretty as a picture.
 And for that reason, I avoided them (pictures) like the plague.
-I documented every moment of my little guy’s life, but I myself was absent from all the photos because I didn’t want to preserve this less-than-perfect version of myself for years to come.
+I documented every moment of my little guy’s life, but I myself was absent from all the photos because I didn’t want to preserve this less-than-perfect postpartum version of myself for years to come.

 The idea originated from a sad place: “When my mom got really sick, I started noticing how very few photos I had of her,” remarks Anderson.
 “She was the type of mom of who always hid behind the camera.”
 Anderson’s mother passed away, but Anderson says, “The few photos I do have [of her], I cherish.”

 To ensure her own children never longed for pictures of their mom, Emily began jumping in front of the camera.
 “A photo can have the power to bring back a really happy memory or moment,” she says.
 “It’s so important that we put our insecurities aside for our loved ones.”
 I agree with her: Even though I might see nothing but flaws in my photos, my kids have a very different view.
 They don’t see jiggly thighs and jagged eyebrows.
 They just see mom.